trussworks/trussels-guide/trussels.md

 * Once you’re done with your first-day responsibilities, your **day is done**.

 ### Things we're sending you
-* Invitation to **Gusto** — more on that later — arrives just after you sign
+* Invitation to **Paylocity** — more on that later — arrives just after you sign
     * Information about **health insurance** (it’ll say it’s in California because that’s where Truss is registered as a business.
-We promise it’s ok, but please still check in if you’re worried) — probably arrives along with Gusto
+We promise it’s ok, but please still check in if you’re worried) — probably arrives along with Paylocity
 * A **laptop** — to do your work! — arrives before your first day.
 You’ll run through the :lock:[securely setting up your Mac checklist](https://docs.google.com/document/d/1YSMWKzBymP591r4s4a1Ih0iI3ghoNpYSY8S_dFLqoxs/edit) during your onboarding call.
 This (and other) link(s) won’t work until you have your @truss.works email address set up.
 * A company **credit card** — to purchase things more easily through the company!
-Activated upon arrival — contact the onboarding manager if it hasn’t arrived and you have need of it.
+Upon its arrival please ping #accounting for your Unique ID to activate the card — contact the onboarding manager if your card hasn’t arrived and you have need of it.
 It is not tied to your personal credit.
 * A **T-shirt** — to show you belong! — arrives a week or four after joining.
 * A **sticker** — to stick to things! — arrives a week or four after joining.